 - School work sometimes gets done before breakfast, sometimes after supper, sometimes in the car and sometimes at the kitchen table.
-While we have a “school room” where all the books and craft supplies and extra paper and pencils are kept, it’s rare that school work actually happens there.
+While we have one place where all the books and craft supplies and extra paper and pencils are kept, it’s rare that school work actually happens there.

 How long should school take every day?

 Typically, a good rule of thumb is that formal seat work should amount to +20 min per grade level.